 A Scottish Home Report is a pack which provides information about the condition and value of a property.
-The seller of a property is responsible for organising the completion of a Home Report before the property is put on the market and ensuring it is available to prospective buyers when requested.
-The Home Report will allow potential buyers to make an informed decision on whether to purchase a property.
+The seller of a property is responsible for organising a Home Report before the property is put on the market, and ensuring it is available to prospective buyers when requested.
+The Scottish Home Report will allow potential buyers to make an informed decision on whether to purchase a property.

 Do I need a Home Report?

-If you are moving home in Scotland you will not be able to sell your property without a Home Report as it is against the law and you could receive a fine.
-A Home Report is required for all properties being sold in Scotland that were put on the market from 1st December 2008.
+If you are moving home in Scotland, you probably won't be able to sell your property without a Home Report as it is against the law and you could receive a fine.

 There are, however, types of properties that are exempt from requiring a Home Report, including: